 Defining Requirements and Objectives

-When we want to prototype something, we first need to define requirements and objectives.
+We must first define requirements and objectives when we want to prototype something.
 The requirements tell us what the product must do or have so it will be successful, while objectives tell us how it will be done.
 Designers should clearly state these requirements and objectives before designing because it helps them create things customers want.

 Requirements must be built around UX research with customers (interviews or surveys).
-This allows them to determine what causes pain among their target audience to develop appropriate designs for them.
-In addition, there could be some technical and regulatory constraints that need identification before finalizing the design of a product.
+This allows them to determine what causes pain among their target audience and develop appropriate designs for them.
+In addition, some technical and regulatory constraints could need to be identified before finalizing the design of a product.
 This should be addressed explicitly if a website has to work on different browsers and operating systems.

 Requirements and objectives are vital for designing successful products that meet customer needs.
 Teams can implement this by clearly identifying requirements and objectives before starting prototyping so that their products deliver results faster, still within customers’ expectations.